Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

-examples with a defined boardcell
+examples with a defined tile
 ```
-boardcell h
+tile h
 {
   <attribute>
   <attribute>